cwrc/CWRC-GitWriter/README.md

 <b id="f1">1.</b> Instructions for installing the CWRC-GitServer are here: [CWRC-GitServer](https://github.com/cwrc/CWRC-GithubServer). [↩](#a1)

-<b id="f2">2.</b> The [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GithubServer) is in it's own github repository, and distributed as it's own NPM module, to [keep separate things separate](https://en.wikipedia.org/wiki/Separation_of_concerns).
+<b id="f2">2.</b> The [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GithubServer) is in it's own github repository, and distributed as a discrete NPM module, to [keep separate things separate](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Packaging it separately allows us, for example, to package the tests for the delegator with the delegator itself (and makes writing the tests easier) as well making it perfectly clear that the delegator is a self contained chunck of code, and maybe more importantly enforces it's self-containedness (by preventing us from sneaking in a call to some internal part of the module, which we would probably end up doing if the delegator was part of this repository. [↩](#a2)